helyx-org/commento-docs/contributing/README.md

 #### I've made a mess of it

 In the [words](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#you-ve-made-a-mess-of-it) of Linus Torvalds, that's okay, we all do.
-[Join us in IRC](https://irc.commento.io), and we'll help you out.
+Join [#commento on Freenode](http://webchat.freenode.net/?channels=%23commento) and we'll help you out.
 Make sure you've read the documentation beforehand.

 #### Free Commento.io access